blackflame007/k8s_quick_reference/README.md

   kubectl create secret generic <secret_name> --from-literal key=value
   ```

+  `--from-literal` is what allows us to store the secret information in this actual command using a key and value

   - We want to create secrets in the cluster manually(take an imperative approach) to prevent this data from being exposed in plain text in our YAML files
   - Secret types